Symmetric Entropy-Constrained Video Coding for Machines: Conclusion

 In this paper, we propose a unified Symmetric Entropy-Constrained Video Coding framework for Machines (SEC-VCM).
 By aligning the video coding process with the video understanding process of the visual backbone from an entropy perspective, SEC-VCM eliminates machine-vision-irrelevant information.
 The proposed BiEC mechanism softly maintains consistency between the visual backbone's encoding process and the video decoding process, while the semantic-pixel dual-path fusion module introduces pixel-level priors to suppress artifacts and improve downstream task performance.
 Extensive experiments on diverse downstream tasks demonstrate the superiority and generalization ability of our method in achieving MVS-friendly reconstruction.

 Nevertheless, our approach still has limitations.
-Developing a more lightweight framework and incorporating multimodal large language models into the downstream task evaluation will be directions for future work.
+Developing a more lightweight framework will be a direction for future work.
 We believe our proposed method offers insights into bridging the gap between neural video coding and machine vision, serving as a step forward for advancing the field of video coding for machines.